Home City works with investors, residents, property owners, and other nonprofit organizations to build better

 Home City currently owns 423 affordable housing units within the City of Springfield, and an additional 18 apartments in Northampton.
 The properties include 104 single room occupancy (SRO) units, and 319 apartments with 1-5 bedrooms.
 Over 1000 people currently reside in these properties including almost 420 children.
 Of these, 71% identify as Latino and 23% identify as Black.
-Economically the residents are greatly challenged with 98% of the residents living on less than 50% of the Area Mean Income (AMI).
+Economically the residents are greatly challenged with 98% of the residents living on less than 50% of the Area Median Income (AMI).

 The mission of Home City Development was developed in 1968 to address a need in Greater Springfield that is just as relevant in the 21st century:

 • To restore or replace substandard housing with a supply of decent, affordable and well-managed housing for individuals and families